 Structural aspects

-Based on experience in the practical application of Regulation (EU, Euratom) No 1141/2014 (the "Regulation") over the past years, the Authority for European Political Parties and European Political Foundations (the "Authority") endeavours to provide access to a set of non-exhaustive elements of guidance for European political parties and European political foundations.
-Any guidance provided by the Authority does not affect the directly binding character of Regulation (EU, Euratom) No 1141/2014.
+Based on experience in the practical application of Regulation (EU, Euratom) No 1141/2014 and in view of Regulation (EU, Euratom) 2025/2445 of the European Parliament and of the Council of 26 November 2025 on the statute and funding of European political parties and European political foundations (recast) (the "Regulation"), which repeals and replaces Regulation (EU, Euratom) No 1141/2014, the Authority for European Political Parties and European Political Foundations (the "Authority") endeavours to provide access to an updated set of non-exhaustive elements of guidance for European political parties and European political foundations.
+Any guidance provided by the Authority does not affect the binding and directly applicable character of the Regulation.
 Moreover, such guidance will remain subject to adaptation as experience further builds up and/or the legislative framework changes.

 Verification of affiliated MEPs – Individual membership/membership on account of a member party